Deployment Models

 your-cluster.laserdata.cloud) for use in connection strings, with automated TLS - VPC Peering available - connect your own VPC for private network access (AWS and GCP)

-- PrivateLink available - expose the deployment as a VPC endpoint service (AWS only)
+- PrivateLink available - expose the deployment as a VPC endpoint service (AWS)

-- NLB-based endpoints - public or private access with end-to-end TLS encryption
+- Load-balanced endpoints - public or private access with end-to-end TLS encryption

 Suitable for teams that want fully managed infrastructure without cloud account setup.